volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 ## Declaration

-To declare variable means to register it in the corresponding scope:
+To declare variable means to register it in the corresponding scope.

 ```javascript
 var a; // Variable is declared in global scope